 For those of you who haven’t heard, Napa Valley is the ultimate destination for wining and dining.
 The region is a popular day trip from the San Francisco Bay Area, and for good reason.
 About one hour away is a world of amazing gastronomy, unforgettable wine experiences, and raw outdoor adventure.

-Despite the fact that Napa Valley is a world-class wine region, there are actually a ton of other things to do here other than wine taste.
 I’m not a huge wine drinker myself, yet I still love coming to Napa Valley whenever I get the chance.
-The sunny weather, the relaxed atmosphere, the foodie culture, and the extremely friendly people keep me coming back multiple times a year.
+The sunny weather, bike trails alongside winery properties, the relaxed atmosphere, the foodie culture, and the extremely friendly people keep me coming back multiple times a year.

 Aside from the hundreds of wineries within the Napa Valley, you can expect to find charming towns, top-notch quality restaurants, and a huge variety of B&B’s to lay your head for a night or two.